ai-bearing/ai-bearing.github.io/quotes.md

 - "I need that 22 to turn into a 21." - Professor Don Lawrence.
 - "It's a little a lot." - Noah Smith, as recorded by Melia Valentine.
 - "Phenomenologizing" - Kawena Jacobs.
+- "The one we need is the one that is correct" - Professor Ramin Naimi.
+- "That almost never happens" - Professor Don Lawrence.